Simply Business is pleased to provide tailored insurance options from:

 For more specifics, follow this link for a list of workers’ compensation rates in Florida by industry “class code.”
 Factors can change over time so it’s always best to double check what they are in your state and location.

 According to Florida State law, in most cases, you are required to have workers’ compensation insurance if you have employees.
-However, it depends on the number of employees you have and the type of business you run.
+Workers compensation Florida prices do depend though on the number of employees you have and the type of business you run.
 Let’s take a closer look.

 If you run a non-construction business and employ four or more people, you must carry workers’ compensation insurance.
 The number of employees includes part-time, full-time, sole proprietors, corporate officers, and Limited Liability Company (LLC) members.